Cosworth GBA: Racing inserts

-At the end of the year, team founder Carl Haas sold his team's equipment to Bernie Ecclestone, the owner of the Brabham team, who wanted to use this detour to forward the GBA engines to Brabham for 1987 and 1988 access.
+At the end of the year, team founder Carl Haas sold his team's company (FORCE - Formula One Race Car Engineering) and equipment to Formula One boss Bernie Ecclestone, who was also the owner of the Brabham team.
+With Brabham losing its BMW engines after the company pulled out of F1 at the end of 1986 (only allowing Brabham to use their engines in 1987 to honour their contract), Ecclestone wanted to use this detour to forward the GBA engines to Brabham for 1987 and 1988 access.
 However, Ford terminated the engine contract with Haas, so that ultimately neither Haas nor Ecclestone had access to the turbos.
 The Cosworth GBA instead went to the Benetton team in 1987, who used it in two cars that season.
 In 1988 the TEC-F1 was no longer used.